fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 val inline negate: x: ^a ->  ^a when  ^a : (static member ( ~- ) :  ^a ->  ^a)
 ```
 the compiled form of this code is now two methods - the first is emitted for compatibility and the second is
-the witness-carrying version of the method which has `WithWitnesses` added to the name
+the witness-carrying version of the method which has `$W` added to the name
 ```
 .method public static !!a  negate<a>(!!a x) cil managed {